joshuastronomy/joepardy/README.md

 Your application should be styled with CSS and use JavaScript where appropriate.

 You can work in teams, with the maximum size determined by your instructor.

-poop
-get outa here with your $#!7 joe